ilya0x/mojo-templates/README.md

 # <img src="images/mojo-full-50.png" alt="Mojo">

-Mojo is (designer to become) a superset language to Python that is specifically designed and optimized for AI programming.
+Mojo is (designed to become) a superset language to Python that is specifically designed and optimized for AI programming.
 It is fully interoperable with Python modules and libraries.

 "Mojo gives Python superpowers." - Chris Lattner